 - Switch Pro: developers tell us what they want from the rumored Switch upgrade

-Nintendo may not have officially announced a Nintendo Switch Pro or Nintendo Switch 2, but we've gathered all the biggest news and rumors surrounding the new Nintendo Switch right here for your perusal.
+Nintendo may not have officially announced a Nintendo Switch Pro or new Nintendo Switch, but we've gathered all the biggest news and rumors surrounding the new Nintendo Switch right here for your perusal.

 Dataminer strikes gold?